Thomas Bell (zoologist): Career

 Bell, like his mother Susan, took a keen interest in natural history which his mother also encouraged in his younger cousin Philip Henry Gosse.
-Bell left Poole in 1813 for his training as a dental surgeon in London.
+Bell left Poole in 1813 for his training as a dental surgeon in Guy's and St. Thomas's Hospitals, London.
 He is listed in 1817 as having an address at number 17 Fenchurch Street, and as being a committee member of the newly formed London Peace Society.
 By 1819 his address is given as 18 Bucklersbury, also in the city of London.
 He combined two careers, becoming Professor of Zoology at King's College London in 1836 (on the strength of amateur research) and lecturing on anatomy at Guy's Hospital.
 He became a fellow of the Royal College of Surgeons in 1844.
 He was the first president of the Ray Society, founded the same year, and President of the Linnean Society in 1858.
+He was elected to the Royal Society in 1828 and served as a secretary to the Royal Society between 1848 and 1853.

 Bell was at the heart of the scientific establishment and when Charles Darwin returned to London from the Beagle expedition on 2 December 1836, Bell was quick to take on the task of describing the reptile specimens.
 He was also entrusted with the specimens of Crustacea collected on the voyage.
 He was the authority in this field; his book British Stalke-eyed Crustacea is a masterwork.
 He played a significant part in the inception of Darwin's theory of natural selection in March 1837 when he confirmed that the giant Galápagos tortoises were native to the islands, not brought in by buccaneers for food as Darwin had thought.
 He supported the arrangements for publication of Zoology of the Voyage of H.M.S.
 Beagle, but then was very slow to make progress on the work, and though the first parts of work were published in 1838, Bell's contribution on reptiles (Part 5) was published in two numbers, in 1842 and 1843, and he subsequently failed to take any action on the Crustacea.

 As President of the Linnean Society, Bell chaired the meeting on 1 July 1858 at which Darwin and Alfred Russel Wallace's theories on natural selection were first presented in a joint reading of their papers On the Tendency of Species to form Varieties; and on the Perpetuation of Varieties and Species by Natural Means of Selection.
 Bell appears to have been unimpressed, and in his annual presidential report presented in May 1859 wrote that "The year which has passed has not, indeed, been marked by any of those striking discoveries which at once revolutionize, so to speak, the department of science on which they bear".